davelee/beesloveham.me/README.md

-Bringing bees and ham together to grove love and harmony on earth.
+Bringing bees and ham together to grow love and harmony on earth.